 “Gostilna” is a Slovenian word for a fancy sit-down restaurant, used interchangeably with “restavracija.”

 Other great options for foodies: Blindfolded wine tasting in Bled, or hunting for truffles in Slovenian Istria.
-If you don’t want to hunt or cook, just eat and enjoy on a food tour of Ljubljana.
 And for another TV connection to Slovenia, check out what went on behind the scenes of my family’s episode of House Hunters International.

 Want more restaurant recommendations and other insider travel secrets?
 Like @strangersinthelivingroom on Facebook, and sign up for the occasional email when there is a new post.